brianshumate/vaultron/README.md

 +---------------+   +---------------+   +---------------+
 ```

 Vaultron consists of 3 Vault server containers, 3 Consul client containers, and 3 Consul server containers.
 Vault servers connect directly to the Consul clients, which in turn connect to the Consul server cluster.
+In this configuration, Vault is using Consul for both storage and high availability functionality.

-Note that each Vault instance is available to the local computer, but via Docker's published ports scheme only, so the addresses of the Vault servers are:
+Each Vault instance is available to the local computer, but through Docker's published ports scheme only, so the addresses of the Vault servers are:

 - localhost:8200
 - localhost:8201